-Comparing Cloud ERP vs On-Premise ERP
+Comparing Cloud ERP vs. On-Premise

-Terillium’s new white paper covers key ERP definitions, explains characteristics of cloud ERP vs on premise ERP options, and discusses the return on investment for ERP software solutions.
+Terillium’s new white paper covers key ERP definitions, explains characteristics of cloud ERP vs. on-premise ERP options, and discusses the return on investment for ERP software solutions.

 Chris Garrity, Director of ERP Project Delivery at Terillium, authored the white paper to help shed some light on the options available today for companies considering ERP software.
 Chris drew on his knowledge gained during numerous ERP implementation projects over the past 25 years.